livelybone/npm-module-generator/README.md

 > `homepage`: The url of the demo or homepage.
 We may prefer demo address

 > `module-name`: The variable the module exported in format `umd`

+## Module dev
+Use the command `npm run dev` in the module you generated to develop it